Therapy Team

 Learn more about me here.

-* I am accepting new individual therapy clients and group therapy clients at this time.
+* I am not accepting new individual therapy or group therapy clients at this time.
+Check back in around June 2025!

 Sarah Joseph, LPC, NCC, Director & Trauma Therapist